We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 • C) To reduce lateral movement through the water when sailing upwind

-33. What is the term for when a crew member is on the leeward side of the boat and leans out over the water to balance the boat’s heel?
+33. What is a crew member doing when they lean out over the water on the windward side to balance the boat?

 • A) Hiking out